jeffknupp/blog/in_progress/new_post.md

     print(generator.next())
     print(generator.next())

-### Communicating with a generator
+### `yield` Does More Than Simple Iteration

+When `generator`s were first introduced in Python, they were a restricted type of coroutine: A `generator` could only yield a value back to the code that invoked it.
+What's more, once you created a generator the communication was one-way only.
+It sent you values.
+You couldn't send *it* anything.

 The `yield` keyword can do more than just yield a value.
+In PEP 342, support was added for passing values *into* generators.
+In fact, it can both yield a value and receive a (possibly different) value simultaneously!

-It can also be used to *set* a value at the same time.
-Instead of simply printing every prime number greater than `start`, let's find the smallest prime number greater than successive factors of 10 (that is, the smallest prime greater than 10, then 100, then 1000, etc.).
-We start in the same way as `magical_infinite_range`:
+Let's return to our prime number example.
+This time, instead of simply printing every prime number greater than `start`, let's find the smallest prime number greater than successive factors of 10 (that is, the smallest prime greater than 10, then 100, then 1000, etc.).
+We start in the same way as `get_primes`:

     #!py
     def print_successive_primes(base=10, iterations):
-        generator = get_primes(base)
+        prime_generator = get_primes(base)
         # missing code...
         for power in range(iterations):
             # missing code...